-Recall that a person is only guilty in these bribery cases if he/she offered a bribe with a corrupt intent to unlawfully inﬂuence an officer.
+Recall that a person is only guilty in these bribery cases if he/she offered a bribe with a corrupt intent to unlawfully inﬂuence an officer’s official actions.
 This means a defendant can always raise the defense that he/she did not act with this intent.
 Perhaps, for example, the accused gave an officer something of value as a gift.

 Entrapment is a common defense to bribery charges.
-Entrapment occurs when law enforcement lure a person into committing a crime.
-It is an acceptable legal defense provided that the accused shows he only committed the crime because of the entrapment.
+Entrapment occurs when law enforcement lures a person into committing a crime.
+It is an acceptable legal defense provided that the accused shows he only committed the crime because of the entrapment.9

-3. What are the penalties for violating PC 67?
+3. What are the penalties for violating 67 PC?